lekoala/silverstripe-uuid/README.md

 # Compatibility

-Tested with 4.4 and up
+Tested with SilverStripe 6 and up

+For 4.x and 5.x, see branch 1

 # Maintainer